TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 > This Ruby style guide recommends best practices so that real-world Ruby programmers can write code that can be maintained by other real-world Ruby programmers.
 A style guide that reflects real-world usage gets used, while a style guide that holds to an ideal that has been rejected by the people it is supposed to help risks not getting used at all - no matter how good it is. (...)
  The guidelines provided here are intended to improve the readability of code and make it consistent across the wide spectrum of Ruby code.

-As you can see, those are *recommendations* dictated by real-world usage aimed at improving readibility and consistency of Ruby code.
+As you can see, those are *recommendations* dictated by real-world usage aimed at improving readability and consistency of Ruby code.
 In the end, it is like the difference between how you send your messages online versus how you'd write an essay.
 One is about communicating quickly, the other is about communicating clearly.

 The various conventions can be grouped based on what aspects of your code they deal with.
 As a starting point, lets use some of RuboCop's departments - Style, Lint and Metrics.
 Perhaps you've anticipated that RuboCop doesn't work alone - it indeed has a whole precint behind itself.
 The various Cops are interested in making sure that some particular rule is not broken.
 Let the departments speak for themselves: